hatonthecat/Free-Energy-Foundation/README.md

 You should embrace the FEF with the same enthusiasm computer users had when the 80386 became affordable (or any other major milestone, like a TCP/IP card being added to a computer bay.

+How to I develop "free energy" systems?

+Nothing is free, but access to energy generation such as portable solar panels would allow nearly unlimited recharging of the computer after acquiring one with a system integrated with photovoltatic managers.

+Who can develop a modern and efficient solar powered computer?

+Depending on what is considered "efficient," and how much performance you're seeking from a processor.
+A 1990s Pentium 1 is solar powerable on 32 and 22nm.
+Intel and Samsung are IDMs that can produce these chips: https://en.wikipedia.org/wiki/Integrated_device_manufacturer

+Nvidia, Apple and other top semiconductors (including the companies mentioned above) could also design a Pentium II & 3 at 2 or 3nm, and it would run quite efficiently- less than 10mW.
+But will they?
+Very, very unlikely.
+In fact the Claremont demo by Intel was partly funded by a Department of Energy grant.

 No additional questions & answers available at this time.

 1/13/2024: Updated Gist: